ASAP-Bilkent/fake-privacy-finetuning-llms/README.md

 #### Key Arguments

-- `model`: Path to the fine-tuned model to be merged.
+- `--model`: Path to the fine-tuned model to be merged, like the output path of the above run_peft.py for the adapters.
   **Required**

-- `save_dir`: Directory to save the merged model.
+- `--save_dir`: Directory to save the merged model.
   **Default**: `"./tempMerged"`

 - `--is_opt`: Flag to indicate if the model is an OPT variant.